jshudzina/sagemaker-tutorial/README.md

 development and deployment.
 Machine learning models don't only live in Jupyter notebooks.
 Often the models are integrated into applications.
 These application might employ several models to complete a task.
-For example, a notional Question & Answer application might leverage several models to answer a question.
+For example, a notional Question & Answer (Q&A) application might leverage several models to answer a question.

+Although the notional Q&A app might leverage a single framework to complete the task, a monolithic application imposes several constraints.
+A monolithic app restricts researchers to implement a model in a particular language or API.
+A monolithic forces the researchers to deploy the entire application instead of swapping out a model.
+Finally, a monolithic application makes it difficult to test competing models in parallel (i.e. A/B Testing).

+If the notional Q&A app leveraged a micro-service architect instead of a monolithic application, then the researchers have a more flexibility becuase the models are developed and deployed independently.
+As a consequence, the researchers aren't restricted to a single language or model framework.
+Additionally, micro-services are easier to swap out and or run in parallel.

 ![Notional Q&A System](/images/QAMicroServices.png)